bharadwaj-raju/TextSuggest/docs/textsuggest.1.md

    Instead of auto-detecting language based on keyboard layout, use *language* specified.

    `--exit-on-no-words-found`
-   Instead of restarting in `--no-select` mode, exit with an error (error code 2, `ERR_NOWORDS`)
+   Instead of restarting in `--no-select` mode, exit with an error (error code 2, `ERR_NOWORDS`).

+   `--rofi-options`
+   Specify additional options for rofi(1).

+   `--additional-languages` *langauges* ...
+   Add additional languages for use.

    `--version`
-   Print version and license information
+   Print version and license information.

 ## EXPANSIONS